 Reasons: From a regulatory perspective, the use of the word “shall” is required.
 As well, the limits were derived using antenna reference patterns of a specific version of the Recommendation.
 For non-GSO systems operating in Region 2, to extend the applicability of RR Table 22-1B epfd limits to the frequency band 17.3-17.7 GHz to protect BSS services globally.
 The BSS earth station antenna pattern is already incorporated by reference in the Recommendation ITU-R S.1503 methodology and is correctly stated in this footnote.

 MOD IRN/148A19/7#1930

-TABLE 22-3 (WRC-2000)
+TABLE 22-3 (WRC-23)

-Limits to the epfdis radiated by non-geostationary-satellite systems in the fixed- satellite service in certain frequency bands19
+Limits to the epfdis radiated by non-geostationary-satellite systems in the fixed- satellite service in certain frequency bands19, Y